golioth/docs/docs/guides/lightdb/2-structure-data.md

 ### Example on how to structure data

-Let's consider an Asset Tracking application were each device tracks the GPS position of a given asset and there is also a geofence that can be set up on the device to trigger an alert.
+Let's consider an Asset Tracking application:
+- Each device tracks the GPS position of a given asset
+- There is an optional geofence set up on the device to trigger an alert.

 The device can post data to the `gps` and `cell` paths so we can monitor it's position and connectivity status and on the other side, an external party can set the geofence and the device can read that as an configuration, so it can use that information to calculate either if is `inside` or `outside` of the given geofence.